luk355/beautiful-jekyll/_posts/2017-06-16-ts-protractor-tests-debugging.md

 tags: [TypeScript, Protractor, VS Code, Debugging]
 ---

-Currently, there are still not too many resources available online highlighting the proper configuration of Protractor end-to-end tests written in TypeScript, especially when it comes to the debugging of the written tests.
-There is, however, one really useful guide written by [Volodymyr][volodymyr-debug-ts] which you should go through in the first place.
+At the moment, there are still not too many resources available online, highlighting the proper configuration of Protractor end-to-end tests written in TypeScript, especially when it comes to the debugging of the written tests.

+One useful guide I would recommend you to go through in the first place was written by [Volodymyr][volodymyr-debug-ts].

 There is no way to debug TypeScript tests directly since all the generated JavaScript and source maps files by Protractor are [kept in memory](https://github.com/TypeStrong/ts-node/issues/46).
 For that reason, there are two steps involved to get the debugging working: